 - 1 cup (2 sticks, 226 g) unsalted butter melted

 - 2 1/4 cups (270 g) all purpose flour

 - 1 package instant pumpkin spice pudding mix

-- 1. Preheat oven to 350 degrees.
-Prepare your baking sheets with parchment paper.
+- Preheat oven to 350°F. Prepare your baking sheets with parchment paper.

-- 3. In a standing mixer, combine butter and sugars until light and fluffy about 2 to 3 minutes.
+- In a stand mixer with a paddle attachment or you can use a hand mixer, beat on medium high speed the butter and sugars until light and fluffy, about 2 to 3 minutes.

 - Beat in the egg and egg yolk, until combined.
 Add the vanilla and milk and mix until combined.

 - Stir in the flour mixture with the mixer running on low until just combined.
 Do not overmix.
 Stir in the chocolate chips with a spatula or wooden spoon.

 - Using a small cookie scoop, scoop the cookie dough into balls and place onto your prepared cookie sheets, spaced 2 inches apart.
 Bake for 10 to 12 minutes until edges are set, and tops are puffy but dry.
 Remove from the ovne.
 Allow to cool on a baking rack for 5 minutes, then transfer to a wire rack to cool completely.

 - Storage: Store cookies in an airtight container at room temperature for up to 5 days.